mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/integration_basics_undamped_rk4_5fps.png" width="100%"/>

 While semi-implicit euler does a better job at conserving energy, on average:

 <img src="/img/game_physics/integration_basics_undamped_semi_implicit_euler_5fps.png" width="100%"/>

-What an interesting result!
+What an interesting result.
+As you can see it's not simply the case that RK4 has a higher order of accuracy and is "better".
+It's much more complicated than that.

 ## Conclusion

-_(todo: write a new conclusion. basically, RK4 is overkill, don't use explicit euler. you should probably use implicit euler. if you really need more accuracy aim for a higher order method that is sympletic such as verlet integration, or some of the more modern higher order symplectic integrators. links for further study)_
+We've implemented three different integrators and compared their results.

+1. Explicit euler
+2. Semi-implicit euler
+3. Runge Kutta order 4 (RK4)

+So which integrator should you use in your game?

+My recommendation is **semi-implicit euler**.
+It's cheap and easy to implement, it's much more stable than explicit euler, and it tends to preserve energy on average even when pushed near its limit.

+If you really do need more accuracy than semi-implicit euler, I recommend you look into higher order [symplectic integrators](https://en.wikipedia.org/wiki/Symplectic_integrator) designed for [hamiltonian systems](https://en.wikipedia.org/wiki/Hamiltonian_system).
+This way you'll discover more modern higher order integration techniques that are better suited to your simulation than RK4.

+And finally, if you are still doing this in your game:

+        position += velocity * dt;
+        velocity += acceleration * dt;

+Please take a moment to change it to this:

+        velocity += acceleration * dt;
+        position += velocity * dt;

+You'll be glad you did :)